 If your guest room closet could be featured on Storage Wars, it's time to rethink your stuff strategy.

 Consider some serious Marie Kondo-izing — maybe donate your to-be-regifted pile and sell those designer jeans you'll never fit into again.
 You'll make room in the closet and dresser for guests to have plenty of space (and the key word is plenty).

 Label a few guest drawers and crack the closet so they can see there's space to hang their clothes.

 #8 Fancy Yourself a Travel Agent

-Give guests a local's-eye view by filling a basket with menus from nearby restaurants, brochures from local businesses that cater to tourists, and a current issue of your community newspaper.
+Give guests a local's-eye view by filling a basket with info about local attractions, brochures from local businesses that cater to tourists, and a current issue of your community newspaper.
 It's a great way for guests to feel like a local and customize their time in your town.